UniversalScientificTechnologies/xDOS_doc/AIRDOS/batdatunit01.md

 ### BATDATUNIT01-BAT - Integrated battery power source type

 The accumulator module of the AIRDOS04 detector offers an integrated energy storage solution.
 This module is equipped with up to five lithium-ion cells housed in 18650 battery cases, providing a significant power capacity that can sustain the detector's operation for up to one month.
 The maximum capacity corresponds to 64 Wh of energy.
-The exact number of cells and therefore capacity could be altered to fit the specific application requirements or restrictions.
+The exact number of cells and, therefore, capacity could be altered to fit the specific application requirements or restrictions.
 Contact us to get more details on that topic.

 The battery module could  be continuously connected to a USB-C power supply, functioning similarly to an [Uninterruptible Power Supply (UPS)](https://en.wikipedia.org/wiki/Uninterruptible_power_supply).
 In scenarios where the external power supply experiences outages, the accumulator module ensures that the AIRDOS04 continues to operate without interruption, maintaining consistent data collection and detector functionality.

-The AIRDOS uses the same protection techniques as has been used in [SPACEDOS03](/spacedos/SPACEDOS03) on board of [ISS](https://en.wikipedia.org/wiki/International_Space_Station).
-Therefore each cell in the battery is over-voltage, under-voltage, over-current, and over-temperature protected.
-Should be also noted that the over-current protection is managed for each cell separately by a non-reversible fuse.
-That means any uncommon power situation results in electrical disconnection of the affected cell.
+The AIRDOS uses the same protection techniques as have been used in [SPACEDOS03](/spacedos/SPACEDOS03) on board of [ISS](https://en.wikipedia.org/wiki/International_Space_Station).
+Therefore, each cell in the battery is over-voltage, under-voltage, over-current, and over-temperature protected.
+It should also be noted that the over-current protection is managed for each cell separately by a non-reversible fuse.
+That means any uncommon power situation results in the electrical disconnection of the affected cell.
 This protective action is not user-reversible for safety reasons.
-Additionally, the cells are mounted in medical equipment grade cell holders, which ensures that each cell is separated enough, to avoid thermal runaway of the battery in case of an internal short circuit of one cell.
-For that the worst case there is an over-pressure fuse in each cell cylinder to avoid an explosion.
+Additionally, the cells are mounted in medical equipment-grade cell holders, which ensures that each cell is separated enough to avoid thermal runaway of the battery in case of an internal short circuit of one cell.
+For that, the worst case there is an over-pressure fuse in each cell cylinder to avoid an explosion.
 Also, the plastic material used in AIRDOS has reduced toxicity in case of combustion.

 ### BATDATUNIT01-EXT - External power source type

 The digital/data module variant is without any lithium accumulators for applications where batteries are not allowed due to safety restrictions.
-Designed for environments where a continuous external power source is readily available, this module prioritizes data handling and processing capabilities while relying on external power, through a USB-C connection.
+Designed for environments where a continuous external power source is readily available, this module prioritizes data handling and processing capabilities while relying on external power through a USB-C connection.

-This module contains the same critical digital components and firmware of the AIRDOS04 as BATDATUNIT01-BAT.
+This module contains the same critical digital components and firmware as the AIRDOS04 as BATDATUNIT01-BAT.
 Its design facilitates efficient data management, allowing for quick data transfer and analysis when connected to a computer or other devices.
 The absence of an accumulator is useful in cases where you need to put a detector in places where lithium cells are not permitted.

 The integrated data storage of the detector is accessible as a mass-storage device via the USB-C interface.
 This feature provides fast and user-friendly access to the internal storage, without requiring any external memory readers.
 More information about the initialization of mass-storage mode is written in the “Device operations” part of this manual.

 ## Firmware update

-The both types of BATDATUNIT contains AIRDOS04 firmware.
+Both types of BATDATUNIT contain AIRDOS04 firmware.
 Updating the firmware of your AIRDOS particle detector is an important process for ensuring the device is equipped with the latest features and any known bugs are solved.
 The following guide provides a step-by-step approach to updating the firmware using the AVRDUDE tool.

 ### Preparation